londonaicentre/bio-ext/README.md

 (1) (First time set-up) In `/deployment/`, create a copy of `.env.example` as `.env` and configure variables prior to docker-compose.

-(2) From `/projects/`, create a copy of `.env.example` as `.env` and insert variables as provided by administrators.
+(2) From `/projects/`, add variables found in `.env.example` as provided by administrators to shell configuration:

-(3) Add environmental variables to shell configuration.
 ```
 MacOS: nano ~/.profile
 Ubuntu: nano ~/.bashrc
 ```

-(4) To apply changes, `source` the relevant configuration file
+(3) To apply changes, `source` the relevant configuration file

 ### Bio-ext deployment